 • DAY TWO •

 LACKAWANNA HISTORICAL SOCIETY WALKING TOURS

 Grab your walking shoes and get ready to get your steps in!
 The Historical Society offers four unique walking tours of Scranton’s districts.
 The tours focus on the development and history of the architecture, cultures, and famous historical figures that have impacted the course of the Industrial Revolution.

 The Lackawanna Historical Society will accommodate groups who prefer to stay on the bus due to walking difficulties.
 Be on the lookout for Scranton After Dark walking tours, a spookier nighttime tour through Downtown Scranton, in the fall!

 STEAMTOWN NATIONAL HISTORIC SITE

-At this national museum, you can learn the history of the steam engine, see the giant locomotives that helped expand our nation, hear the sensational true stories of those that rode, worked for, and built these beautiful machines.
+At the Steamtown National Historic Site, you can learn the history of the steam engine, see the giant locomotives that helped expand our nation, hear the sensational true stories of those that rode, worked for, and built these beautiful machines.
 You will feel the weight of history as you tour this national park and will be amazed at the ingenuity of the engines and the turntable.
 Steamtown offers rides and excursions of various lengths to several different destinations.

 Wear your walking shoes!
-Steamtown National Historic Site is separated into 3 sections, the History Museum, the Roundhouse, and the Technology Museum.
+Steamtown National Historic Site is separated into three sections; History Museum, Roundhouse, and Technology Museum.
 The park is free to enter!
-Excursion pricing is based on their length of time and seasonality.
+Excursion pricing is based on the length of time and seasonality.
 The Fall Foliage Excursion and Holiday Express book very quickly!
 Sign up with the park’s email list to receive updates for the start of booking these popular events.

 ELECTRIC CITY TROLLEY MUSEUM